• Skip to primary navigation

 • Scaffold and Scaffold Towers

-Scaffold and scaffold towers - How to get scaffolding put up correctly.
-Advice on using towers and potential alternatives
+Scaffold and scaffold towers - Learn all about scaffolding and how it's put up correctly, including advice on using scaffold towers and potential alternatives

 This section covers important aspects of how to conduct your home improvement project and use the tools that you have safely.
 We focus on the dangers in working at height with ladders and scaffold.
 We also cover the work wear that is appropriate for various DIY tasks.
 Personal Protection Equipment (PPE) is considered “the last resort”, but it should be used if there is any danger of an accident happening, particularly when working with Power Tools.